Vettabase/ansible-pmm-client-yum/README.md

 - `environment`: This helps categorise each node in the PMM interface.
 - `cluster_name`: This helps categorise each node in the PMM interface.
 - `replication_set_name`: This helps categorise each node in the PMM interface.

+### Skip variables

+- `stored_procedures_test`: Run stored procedures tests.
+Use after making changes to the stored procedures, or upgrading MariaDB, or changing relevant parts of its configuration.

 ## Tags